 If you want to add your own thoughts to this discussion, please feel free to comment below!

 A Clawfoot Tub can be a very enjoyable addition to your bathroom.
 If you compare it to the normal style of built-in-to-the-wall style tubs found in many houses and hotels, it's easy to see the difference a large, deep, comfortable bath in a Clawfoot Tub could do to elevate the experience.
 In a normal tub an adult would have a hard time getting fully submerged.
 Who wants to take a bath like that?
 A Clawfoot Tub allows you to really sink in and relax.
 This is true for EVERY SINGLE type of Clawfoot Tub discussed above.
-Whether you choose Acrylic or Cast Iron or Slipper or Pedestal, you will still benefit from a great looking fixture that offers true utility to your bathroom.
+Whether you choose an Acrylic Clawfoot Tub or Cast Iron Clawfoot Tub in a more traditional slipper style or a contemporary freestanding pedestal style, you will benefit from a great looking fixture that offers true utility to your bathroom.
 Not only are they useful, relaxing, and fun, a Clawfoot Tub can be a beautiful looking centerpiece for your bathroom.
-Whether upgrading an existing bathroom or building a new one, adding a Clawfoot Tub is really something you should consider.
-Want to see more?
-Click Here and start shopping today!
-At FaucetList.com we offer many great styles of high-quality affordable Clawfoot Tubs.
-Our Tubs all Ship FREE so what are you waiting for, Shop now!
+Whether upgrading an existing bathroom or building a new one, adding a Clawfoot Tub is really something you should consider!

 If you found this guide helpful please "like" us on Facebook.
 We are pretty new to the whole social media thing and would appreciate your support!